angrybacon/doomsday-wiki/markdown/articles/2022/01/16/the-mindkiller-update.md

 _Fair blue_ includes decks like Delver, the entire spectrum of UWx Piles from Bant to Landstill, and less common foes such as Death's Shadow decks.
 This category seems to be more or less even, perhaps edging towards slightly positive.
-This is perhaps the most suprising and encouraging result in all of this, despite it being the lowest winrate among major categories.
+This is perhaps the most surprising and encouraging result in all of this, despite it being the lowest winrate among major categories.
 If your glass-cannon combo deck can go toe-to-toe with the blue decks of the format, then you have a pretty good glass cannon.
 It's safe to say that certain decks